Anotm/Anotm/README.md

           school, work, or fun projects.
 I love throwing myself into a project and learning as I go, uncovering new and cool ways to simplify tasks and automate them.

-- 🌱 I have learned C++, C, Python, Html, CSS, JavaScript, and BF.
+- 🌱 I have learned C++, C, Python, Html, CSS, JavaScript, Java, and BF.
 But my ambitions are to learn many more, including quantum computing.

 - 💞️ Hopefully I’ll be able to soon collaborate with other ambitious coders to create fascinating applications.